-- Follow the mentioned steps to restore your company file using the new backup.
+- Follow the mentioned steps to restore your company file using the backup here.

 You can start using your backup as the main company file if the QB error code 6000 -83 doesn’t appear after following the above steps.
 We also suggest you rename the file to avoid any confusion due to the file name.

 IMPORTANT: If the above troubleshooting method doesn’t help, it means severe data damage in the company file.
-Thus, you must try using QuickBooks Auto Data Recovery to recover damaged QuickBooks data in that case.
+Thus, you must try using QuickBooks Auto Data Recovery to recover damaged QuickBooks data.

 Condition 2: Error Occurs while Restoring the Company File

-If you are stuck with QuickBooks error 6000 83 while restoring your company file, then you must follow these steps.
+If you are stuck with QuickBooks error 6000 83 while restoring your company file, follow these steps.

 Solution 1: Verify Your Backup File Name

-You need to ensure that your backup company filename or the folder storing it has no symbols, special characters, or spaces.
+You must ensure that your backup company filename or the folder storing it has no symbols, special characters, or spaces.

 - Open the Windows Start menu in the first place.